On the breadline

 Bjorn started selling the magazine in Leeds last year.
 He recently turned 70.
 “I don’t sell every day, as I look after my grandson, but my pension is very, very low, so selling the magazine helps me to earn a bit extra to buy the necessities … [and] gives me that little bit extra for food with our soaring prices.”

-We know from working with our vendors that the impact of food poverty and insecurity is more far-reaching than the physical effects of being hungry.
-The anxiety surrounding where you and your families next meal will come from can be debilitating.
-Studies have found that people living with food insecurity report higher rates of stress, poorer mental health and debilitating feelings of isolation, stigmatisation and shame amongst those experiencing it.
-The Institute for Public Policy Research found that poverty is driving more than 1.3 million cases of depression that, medically, have been described as avoidable.
+We know that the impact of food poverty and insecurity is more far-reaching than the physical effects of being hungry.
+The anxiety surrounding where your family’s next meal will come from can be debilitating.
+The Institute for Public Policy Research found that poverty is driving more than 1.3 million cases of depression described as ‘medically avoidable’.

-There are also wider socio-economic biases and challenges within our food systems and access.
-Studies have found that people living with food insecurity report higher rates of stress, poorer mental health and debilitating feelings of isolation, stigmatisation and shame.
-Part of this comes from those on low income having to shop at places with low social capital or having to purchase ‘value’ or ‘budget’ brands or products and feeling bad for having to do so.
-These negative feelings are exacerbated even more amongst those who must rely on food banks.
+Food poverty is linked to higher rates of stress.
+It can cause feelings of isolation, stigmatisation, and shame.
+Part of this comes with having to shop at places with low social capital, or having to purchase ‘value’ or ‘budget’ brands or products and feeling bad for having to do so.
+These negative feelings are exacerbated among those who must rely on food banks.

-Our latest vendor audit revealed that 29 per cent of vendors have used a food bank and 30 per cent have used soup kitchens.
-This is compared with an estimated 8 per cent of the general population.
-Men are much more likely to use these services than women, with 33 per cent of male vendors and 21 per cent of female vendors having used food banks, and 43 per cent of male vendors and 9 per cent of female vendors having used soup kitchens.
+Our latest vendor audit revealed that 29 percent of vendors have used a food bank.
+30 percent have used soup kitchens.
+This is compared with an estimated 8 percent of the general population.
+Men are much more likely to use these services than women, with 33 percent of male vendors and 21 percent of female vendors having used food banks, and 43 percent of male vendors and 9 percent of female vendors having used soup kitchens.

-Not having some of the most basic human needs of food, shelter and warmth met is traumatic.
-Access to nutritious food regularly has an immediate and positive impact on someone’s quality of life; improving their mental health, self-worth and confidence – in addition to their physical health.
+Not having some of the most basic human needs of food, shelter, and warmth met is traumatic.
+Access to nutritious food regularly has an immediate, positive impact on someone’s quality of life.
+It improves their mental health, self-worth, and confidence, in addition to their physical health.
 We know first-hand how supporting someone to feel better about themselves can affect the rest of their life.
-57 per cent of vendors said that selling the magazine directly improved their confidence and motivation, helping them to make changes in other areas.
+57 percent of vendors said that selling the magazine directly improved their confidence and motivation.
+This helped them to make changes in other areas.

 We are working to explicitly support vendors like Bjorn, and to tackle food poverty and insecurity.
-Our latest fundraising campaign – Food For Thought – is dedicated to raising awareness and financial support for our vendors who, despite their best efforts, are struggling to make ends meet.
+Our latest fundraising campaign is called Food For Thought.
+It is dedicated to raising awareness and financial support for our vendors who, despite their best efforts, are struggling to make ends meet.

-The costs of living are increasing for us all, but every penny raised through Big Issue North goes either directly into our vendors’ pockets or is reinvested in support for them.
+The costs of living are increasing.
+Every penny raised through Big Issue North goes either directly into our vendors’ pockets or is reinvested in support for them.

 Read more about Community Grocers in this week’s Big Issue and online.